SSCHAcode/CellConstructor/README.md

 cellconstructor_test.py
 ```

-To run the complete testsuite, you can use the pytest, running the following command:
+To run the complete testsuite, you can use pytest, running the following command:
 ```bash
 pytest
 ```

-For a full API documentation, you can compile the documentation inside the UserGuide directory.
+For a complete API documentation, you can compile the documentation inside the UserGuide directory.
-To compile it simply use the make utility followed by the frontend.
+To compile it, use the make utility followed by the frontend.
-For example, if you want the html version run:
+For example, if you want the HTML version, run:
 ```bash
 make html
 ```
-inside the UserGuide directory.
-It will generate a build directory that contains the html version of the full documentation.
+Inside the UserGuide directory.
+It will generate a build directory that contains the HTML version of the complete documentation.

 ## Installation using 'Meson'

+Here, we follow the manual step to compile the code using `meson`.
+These steps are required if you
+want to compute the code on an HPC by exploiting the fast optimized libraries of the HPC nodes.

 ### Compiling with Meson